-Become a Better Athlete During Post Season, I
+Become A Better Athlete During Post Season - Part III: Training Niggles

 Taking Care of Unfinished Business - IM Lake Placid

 A year and one week ago I should have been completing my third Ironman triathlon in Lake Placid, New York.
 Alas, it was not meant to be, after months of hard training, a bike accident five weeks before race day ended with a broken collarbone and shattered dreams.

 Timing of Food Intake Based on Training Cycles

 Training periodization is designed to break your training down into small portions to better specify and customize your goals.
 This is a common term for many athletes.
 As training schedules are being built in their varying macro cycles throughout the year, the periodization of our nutrition is oftentimes being disregarded.
 This next several paragraphs will discuss diet periodization and the impact of training on our body’s substrate utilization and the change from one training block or event to the next.

 The Busy Athlete - An Oxymoron?